Level up your Game Room with 3D printed game room Ideas. Here are the coolest game room decor and video gaming accessories to 3D print.

 Who’s this for?
 If you’re one of those people who keeps their sensor stuck to the TV using tape, then this idea could help you out!
 It’s as simple as two clips!
 Check out the design here.

-License: The text of "Pimp your Game Room with 3D Printing" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "20 Cool Game Room Decor & Gaming Accessories to 3D Print" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.